 Areas, topics and questions can all be ranked depending on Importance (Low, Normal, High), which has an influence on the final Score.

-Best practice of the importance feature is to set everything to “Normal”.
-Once done, you can tweak a few to “Low” or “High” as you then have the full overview.
+Best practice of this important feature is to set everything to “Normal”.
+Once done and you have the full overview, you can set a few to “Low” or “High”.

 ARPEDIO Sales is calculating scores on three levels:

 - One score for each Area

 - and one score for each of the Topics within the Areas.